zorael/kameloso/README.md

 $ dub build -c twitch
 ```

 > If you want to customise your own build to only compile the plugins you want to use, see the larger `versions` list in `dub.sdl`.
 Simply delete the lines that correspond to the plugin(s) you want to omit.
+Mind that disabling any of the plugins named `Service` may yield undefined behaviour.

 # How to use